rolling-scopes-school/tasks/react/modules/tasks/functional-routing.md

 **Acceptance Criteria:**

 - Clicking an item opens a details panel on the right, using `<Outlet>`.
+[8 points]
 - The left side always shows the list of results.
+[8 points]
 - A loading indicator is visible while details are loading.
+[8 points]
 - The details panel can be closed via a close button or by clicking the main panel.
+[8 points]
 - The URL always reflects the current page and selected item.
+[8 points]
 - On initial load, no item is selected and the details panel is closed.
+[5 points]

 ### Feature 3: About Page (**15 points**)